 - “What is a Service Mesh, and Do I Need One When Developing Cloud Native Systems?” by Daniel Bryant.
 How we deploy and operate software is changing.
 One of my favorite presenters from our conference last year is back to talk about service meshes, and why you should care.

 - “Design Primer for Agile Teams” by Basia Coulter.
-Basia wants all members of Agile teams to learn how good design makes system work better.
+Basia wants all members of Agile teams to learn how good design makes systems work better.

 - “Choreographic Coding” by Joana Chicau.
 This is another workshop that should get attendees pumped up.
 Learn techniques for creative coding and discover new ways of thinking.